-Glenfield is a major rail interchange and the junction of multiple lines which has precipitated considerable focus on urban densification that is planned to occur over the next 20 years.
+Glenfield is a major rail interchange and the junction of multiple lines which has precipitated considerable focus on urban densification that is planned to occur of the next 20 years.

-- There are two community halls in Glenfield Macquarie Fields, in addition to the district Glenquarie Library and Neighbourhood Centre - Future growth around Glenfield town centre will dictate the need for a major district multi-purpose community facility (1,600 sqm) and a place based library (2,858 sqm) - Development of a new facility at Glenfield would likely mean operations at Glenquarie Neighbourhood Centre and Library could be integrated into a new, more accessible facility - It is recommended that operations at Glenfield/Seddon Park Community Hall be integrated into a new centre - It is recommended that a community centre be retained at Macquarie Fields/Glenquarie.
-It is recommended that a number of smaller facilities including Glenquarie Senior Citizens Club, Macquarie Fields Youth Centre and the existing Glenquarie Neighbourhood Centre be integrated into a local community hall as a multi-purpose facility (500 sqm).
+- There are two community halls in Glenfield Macquarie Fields, in addition to the district Glenguarie Library and Community Centre - Future growth around Glenfield town centre, will dictate the need for a major district multi-purpose community facility (1,600 sqm) and a place based library (2,858 sqm) - Development of a new facility at Glenfield would likely mean operations at Glenquarie Community Centre and Library could be integrated into a new more accessible facility - It is recommended that operations at Glenfield/Seddon Park community hall be integrated into a new centre - It is recommended that a community centre be retained at Macquarie Fields/Glenquarie.
+It is recommended that a number of smaller facilities including Glenquarie Senior Citizens Club, Macquarie Fields Youth Centre and the existing Glenquarie Community Centre be integrated into a local community hall as a multi-purpose facility (500 sqm).